kenaryn/memoranda/java_memorandum.md

 `non-sealed` keyword basically tells the compiler: "the hierarchy is closed everywhere, except right here."

+### Error redirection
+Declare into the entry-point `System.setErr(System.out);` to redirect error canal towards the standard output one.

 ### Lexikon
 - API: a suite of pre-defined types.
 - Encapsulation: data abstraction (using access modifiers).
 - Expression: as opposed to statements, performs computations and return a result.
 - Functional interface: provides target types for λ expressions and method references.
 Holds a single abstract method.
+- Guarded pattern: conditional arm.
 - Member: field or method.
 - Package: a named group of related types (*i.e.* class, record, enum, interface).
 - Programming: forming good abstractions and putting things together to minimize complexity.